-The Wechsler Intelligence Scale for Children (WISC) is a comprehensive intelligence test designed for children between 6 and 16.
-It is used to assess a child or adolescent’s cognitive abilities and measure their intellectual functioning.
+The Wechsler Intelligence Scale for Children (WISC Test) is a comprehensive intelligence test designed for children between 6 and 16.
+The WISC IQ test assesses a child or adolescent’s cognitive abilities and measures their intellectual functioning.
 It can be used as a stand-alone or as part of a comprehensive educational assessment.
+The WISC intelligence test is one of the more common Intelligence Quotient (IQ) we provide.
+We’d be happy to discuss how as assessment could help your child or adolescent, but first, here is an overview that may help you be a more informed consumer.

 How the WISC IQ Test Was Developed